coleifer/peewee/docs/peewee/sqlite.rst

            database = db
            options = {'content': Document, 'content_rowid': Document.id}

-SQLite does not keep the index in sync for you, and writing the index has a
-twist: to remove or change a row, the index needs the values that were originally indexed, since it stores no text of its own to look them up in.
+SQLite does not keep the index in sync for you.
+To remove or change a row, the index needs the values that were originally indexed, since it stores no text of its own to look them up in.
 They are supplied with the special "delete" command, an ``INSERT`` naming the table itself.
 Removing a row is one such ``INSERT``.
 Changing a row is a removal followed by a plain ``INSERT`` of the new values: